-In this blog, we will learn how to use it using a Raspberry Pi!
+In this post, we will learn how to use it using a Raspberry Pi for industrial monitoring!

 Enable SPI interface